Make link pretty

 The Psion Data Format -- The Psions are handheld data collection devices.
 They output their data in a custom format.

-Duke Data Management Protocol, Sep 2013 (PDF) -- Protocol for maintenance of social interaction including multiple interaction data, maturation milestones, psion data, swerb, human disturbance and predation, and PLHD
+Duke Data Management Protocols 2015_11.pdf -- Protocol for maintenance of social interaction including multiple interaction data, maturation milestones, focal sampling data, swerb, human disturbance and predation, and PLHD

-Princeton Data Management Protocol Babase 2.0.pdf -- Princeton Protocol for Data Maintenance/the Demography and Reproduction Update for Babase 2.0; most recent changes/additions to the protocol have been updated within this document, last updated April 2011.
+Princeton Data Management Protocol Babase 2.0.pdf -- Princeton Protocol for Data Maintenance and the Demography/Reproduction Update, last updated Nov 2015.

 Data Storage.pdf -- See attachment for information on how data that come from the field are stored